Using Customer Data to Plan More Efficient Routes for Pool Service Businesses

 Strong routing depends on clean data and disciplined review.
 If customer records are incomplete or outdated, the route will reflect those errors.
 That is why the first best practice is to keep customer data current.
 Addresses, service notes, preferences, and visit history should be accurate enough to support daily planning without constant manual correction.

 The next step is to use software that can turn that data into a workable schedule.
 A route should be visible enough that the dispatcher can see the day at a glance and adjust when needed.
 If a last-minute service request comes in, the software should make it simple to fit that stop into the route without throwing off the rest of the day.
-That kind of flexibility is what turns routing from a headache into a control point.
+That kind of flexibility turns routing from a headache into a control point.

 Performance review matters too.
 Average travel time, completed stops, and route density all reveal whether the current plan is working.
 If technicians are spending too much time driving or if certain routes always run late, the data will show it.
 Those patterns usually point to geography issues, poor stop sequencing, or service blocks that are too large for the time available.